 Maintenance of financial records; and

-Diversity plans to promote equity among minorities, women, Veterans, people with disabilities, and people of all gender identities and sexual orientation, in the operation of the MTC.
+Diversity plans to promote equity among people of color, particularly Black, African American, Latinx, and Indigenous people, women, Veterans, persons with disabilities, and LGBTQ+ people, in the operation of the MTC.
 The plan shall outline the goals, programs, and measurements the MTC will pursue once licensed.

 A detailed description of qualifications and intended training(s) for MTC agents who will be employees;

-The Management and Operation Profile submitted in accordance with 935 CMR 501.101(1)(c) shall demonstrate compliance with the operational requirements set forth in 935 CMR 501.105 through 935 CMR 501.160, as applicable;
+The Management and Operation Profile submitted in accordance with 935 CMR 501.101(1)(c) shall demonstrate compliance with the operational requirements set forth in 935 CMR 501.105: General Operational Requirements for Medical Marijuana Treatment Centers through 935 CMR 501.160: Testing of Marijuana and Marijuana Products, as applicable;

 Disclosure of the proposed hours of operation, and the names and contact information for individuals that will be the emergency contacts for the MTC;

 The identification of whether the MTC will perform home deliveries to patients and caregivers.
-If so, a detailed summary of the policies and procedures for home delivery of Marijuana and Marijuana Products to patients and caregivers must be provided;
+If so, a detailed summary of the policies and procedures for home delivery of Marijuana and Marijuana Products to patients and caregivers shall be provided;

 A detailed operation plan for the cultivation of Marijuana, including a detailed summary of policies and procedures for cultivation, consistent with state and local law including, but not limited to, the Commission's guidance in effect November 1, 2019;